Compulsive behavior: Social media use

 Compulsive social media use is characterized by placing excessive value on the importance of social media, or social media addiction.
 Individuals with OCD have been found to place greater importance on social media and are at greater risk of developing social media addiction.
 Social media sites can also serve as mediums through which OCD patients exhibit other common symptoms of the disorder, such as hoarding online images.

+Relationship

+Compulsive relationship-focused thoughts, which is commonly referred to as relationship OCD, is a form of OCD that is specific to romantic relationships.
+This type of OCD is not a diagnosable mental health disorder, but rather a manifestation of OCD, with the term being seen increasingly in social media and the news.
+People who have this often are filled with intrusive thoughts regarding their romantic relationship such as: